 Basketball Defense - Match-Up Press Defense

-Rather than playing an area or "zone", our defenders follow a set of press rules.
-In addition to putting pressure on the ball at all times, we use helpside rotations and interceptors and several other tactics....
-(1) force sideline and then "cut and double", (2) "run and jump", and (3) "run and double".
-Let's first discuss these tactics.
+Rather than playing an area or zone, our defenders follow a set of press rules.
+In addition to putting pressure on the ball at all times, we use helpside rotations and interceptors and several other tactics: (1) force sideline and then "cut and double", (2) "run and jump", and (3) "run and double".

 "Cut and Double"

-We use the "cut and double" tactic along the sidelines.
-X5 will try to force O1 to speed-dribble up the sideline, and will then sprint ahead of and "cut" (stop) O1 somewhere along the sideline... this could happen either before or beyond the half-court line.
+Use the "cut and double" tactic along the sidelines.
+X5 forces O1 to speed-dribble up the sideline, and then sprints ahead of and "cuts" (stop) O1 somewhere along the sideline.
+This could happen either before or beyond the half-court line.
 X4 runs along with his/her man, even with the ball.
-As soon as O1 is stopped, X4 will immediately sprint over to trap O1.
-Oftentimes, O1 will spin backwards away from X5 and toward the sideline, and this is a great time for X4 to trap and actually steal the ball, since O1, while spinning, is "blind" to the trap coming from behind.
+As soon as O1 is stopped, X4 sprints over to trap O1.
+Oftentimes, O1 will spin backwards away from X5 and toward the sideline, creating an opportunity for X4 to trap or steal the ball, since O1 while spinning is "blind" to the trap coming from behind.

 "Run and Jump"